-Following is the 30th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 30th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 3 – “Advocate,” focusing on the topic of meritorious claims or contentions.
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 3.1 Meritorious Claims and Contentions

 (1) bring or continue an action, conduct a defense, assert a position in litigation, or take an appeal, without probable cause and for the purpose of harassing or maliciously injuring any person; or

 (2) present a claim or defense in litigation that is not warranted under existing law, unless it can be supported by a good faith argument for an extension, modification, or reversal of the existing law.